skyfox69/jsapi/README.md

 - [api_schema](#defining-reusable-schemas) - Defines a reusable schema.
 - [api_rescue_from](#defining-rescue-handlers) - Defines a rescue handler.
 - api_include - Includes API definitions from other classes.

-These methods can be integrated into a controller class by inheriting from `Jsapi::Controller::Base` or including `Jsapi::DSL`.
-The `Jsapi::DSL` module can also be included in any other class.

 API components can also be defined inside an `api_definitions` block, for example: